dindahaf/30-Days-of-Code/README.md

 **Progress**
 - Adding Wow.js JavaScript library
 - Adding Responsive design in the header, section 1-4
 - compress SVG
+- declare width in the body for mobile, tablet and web.

 **Questions**
-- How can responsive design be made in all dimensional movements? not only in declared dimentions on the inspect element
+- max-w-screen-xl meaning?
 - How to make responsive SVG?